 He is a problem for his professor father and his loving mother.
 Though of course they do not believe the charge (sexual molestation of a minor) that got him in that bit of trouble.

-He is a challenge for his court-appointed psychiatrist, who nonetheless is encouraged by the increasingly affirmative quality of his dreams and his openness in discussing them.
+A challenge for his court-appointed psychiatrist, he nonetheless shows promise with the increasingly affirmative quality of his dreams and his growing openness in discussing them.

-He is the most believable and thoroughly terrifying sexual psychopath and killer ever to be brought to life in fiction.
+As a character, he stands as the most believable and profoundly terrifying sexual psychopath and killer ever portrayed in fiction.

 In My Father’s Basement